Smoliarick/cypress-discord-webhook-integration/README.md

         await sendToDiscordWebhook(
           webhookURL,     // required variable
           files,          // required variable
-          // customMessage,  // uncomment it if you use custom value
-          // customUsername, // uncomment it if you use custom value
-          // customAvatar,   // uncomment it if you use custom value convertHtmlToPng = true,           // if you want to convert HTML files to PNG );
+          customMessage,  // set to undefined if you don't use custom message, but use custom avatar, custom username or convertHtmlToPng functionality customUsername, // set to undefined if you don't use custom username, but use custom avatar or convertHtmlToPng functionality customAvatar,   // set to undefined if you don't use custom message, but use convertHtmlToPng functionality true,           // if you want to convert HTML files to PNG set it as true, or remove it if you don't want to use this functionality
+        );
         // --------------------required part------------------------------
       });